Abhinav-81/blog/README.md

   Personal Blog Website

 This is a simple and responsive **blog website** built using **HTML and CSS**.
-The project showcases basic web development skills and can be used as a personal or portfolio blog.
+The project showcases basic web development skills and can be used as a personal or portfolio blog. (which is a image blog)

 ---